harlemeducationhistoryproject/timeline/_steps/landmark.md

 ![](http://s-media.nyc.gov/agencies/lpc/lp/1840.pdf)

 The New York City Landmarks Commission gave Wadleigh historic landmark status in 1994.
 A network of Black women who had attended Wadleigh High School in the 1930s, 1940s, and 1950s lobbied local politicians and organized to secure this recognition for their school.
+This was one part of their advocacy, which had, over the decades after they attended the school, included fundraising for school resources and for scholarship support for Wadleigh students.